 If you and your ex-partner had children together, then you need to find out where you stand when it comes to child maintenance and what visitation rights you have.
 A good family lawyer can also help deal with any disputes there might be over debt, property agreements and shared belongings.
 They will advise you on the correct way of dealing with the issues surrounding your break up and should it be heard in a family law court, they will fight your case and help you find a solution to the problem.

-For more advice on defacto relationship and the legal rights you have, talk to a lawyer at Rostron Carlyle today.
+For more advice concerning a defacto relationship and the legal rights you have, talk to a lawyer at Rostron Carlyle Rojas today.